ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 ## Linkerd Installation

-Installation procedure to use cert-manager and being able to automatically rotate control-plane tls credentials is described in [linkerd documentation](https://linkerd.io/2.11/tasks/automatically-rotating-control-plane-tls-credentials/).
+Installation procedure using cert-manager to automatically rotate control-plane tls credentials is described in [linkerd documentation](https://linkerd.io/2.12/tasks/automatically-rotating-control-plane-tls-credentials/).

-The following instalation procedure is a slightly different from the one proposed in that documentation since we will use as linkerd trust-anchor the root CA and CA ClusterIssuer already created during Cert-manager installation and configuration for the cluster.
+The following instalation procedure is a slightly different from the one proposed in that documentation since we will use, as linkerd trust-anchor, the root CA and CA ClusterIssuer already created during Cert-manager installation and configuration for the cluster.

 ### Installation pre-requisite: Configure Cert-Manager